gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 Use this to override the normal naming convention.
-It is a configuration pragma, and so has the usual applicability of configuration pragmas (i.e., it applies to either an entire partition, or to all units in a compilation, or to a single unit, depending on how it is used.
+It is a configuration pragma, and so has the usual applicability of configuration pragmas (i.e., it applies to either an entire partition, or to all units in a compilation, or to a single unit, depending on how it is used).
 ``unit_name`` is mapped to ``file_name_literal``.
 The identifier for the second argument is required, and indicates whether this is the file name for the spec or for the body.